Red blood cell transfusions in the newborn

-Overview — Symptomatic anemia occurs when the RBC mass does not adequately meet the oxygen demands of the tissue.
-Symptoms include increased resting heart rate, acidosis, poor growth, apnea, and increased need for respiratory support.
+Overview — Symptomatic anemia occurs when the RBC mass does not adequately meet the oxygen demands of tissues.
+Signs include increased resting heart rate, acidosis, poor growth, decreased energy to nipple feed, apnea, and increased need for respiratory support.

 The indications for neonatal RBC transfusions differ based upon the rate of fall in hemoglobin (acute versus chronic anemia).
 The need for transfusion in an infant with acute blood loss is generally dependent upon persistent clinical signs of inadequate oxygen delivery following intravascular volume restoration.
-In chronic anemia, the need for RBC transfusion is, likewise, based upon clinical signs of inadequate oxygen delivery (increased resting heart rate, acidosis, poor growth, and apnea) and the degree of respiratory support needed by the infant.
-Although target hemoglobin and hematocrit (Hct) (values below which a RBC transfusion is administered) have been used as clinical indicators for RBC transfusion, it remains uncertain what target Hct or hemoglobin will optimally balance the risk and benefits of this intervention.
+In chronic anemia, the need for RBC transfusion is, likewise, based upon clinical signs of inadequate oxygen delivery (such as increased resting heart rate, acidosis, poor growth, and apnea) and the degree of respiratory support needed by the infant.
+Although target hemoglobin and hematocrit (HCT) (values below which a RBC transfusion is administered) have been used as clinical indicators for RBC transfusion, it remains uncertain what target HCT or hemoglobin will optimally balance the risk and benefits of this intervention.

 - Rohde JM, Dimcheff DE, Blumberg N, et al. Health care-associated infection after red blood cell transfusion: a systematic review and meta-analysis.
 JAMA 2014; 311:1317.